Billie Joe Armstrong: Early life

-Billie Joe Armstrong was born in Oakland, California, on February 17, 1972, the youngest of six children of Ollie Jackson (born 1932) and Andrew Marsicano Armstrong (1928–1982).
+Armstrong was born in Oakland, California, on February 17, 1972, the youngest of six children of Ollie Jackson (born 1932) and Andrew Marsicano Armstrong (1928–1982).
 He was raised in Rodeo, California.
 His father, a jazz musician and truck driver for Safeway, died of esophageal cancer on September 10, 1982, when Armstrong was 10 years old.
 The song "Wake Me Up When September Ends" is a memorial to his father.
-Armstrong has three older sisters named Marci, Hollie, and Anna, and two older brothers named David and Alan.
-His mother worked as a waitress at Rod's Hickory Pit in El Cerrito, California, where he and Mike Dirnt would play their first gig in 1987.
-His great-great-grandparents Pietro Marsicano and Teresa Nigro were Italian immigrants from Viggiano who settled in Boston until 1869, when they moved to Berkeley, California.
+Armstrong has five siblings, including three older sisters, Marci, Hollie, and Anna, and two older brothers, David and Alan.
+His mother worked as a waitress at Rod's Hickory Pit in El Cerrito, California, where he and Mike Dirnt later played their first gig in 1987.
+His great-great-grandparents Pietro Marsicano and Teresa Nigro were Italian immigrants from Viggiano, who settled in Boston prior to relocating to Berkeley, California, in 1869.

 Armstrong attended Hillcrest Elementary School in Rodeo, where a teacher encouraged him to record a song titled "Look for Love" at the age of five on the Bay Area label Fiat Records.
-After his father died, his mother married a man whom her children disliked, which resulted in Armstrong's further retreat into music.
-At the age of 10, he met Dirnt in the school cafeteria, and they immediately bonded over their love of music.
+At the age of 10, he met future bandmate Mike Dirnt in the school cafeteria, and they immediately bonded over their love of music.
 He became interested in punk rock after being introduced to the genre by his brothers.
-He has also cited Van Halen, Ramones, The Replacements and Hüsker Dü as major musical influences.
-His first concert ever watched was Van Halen in 1984.
-Along with Hillcrest Elementary, Armstrong attended Carquinez Middle School and John Swett High School, both in Crockett, California, and later transferred to Pinole Valley High School in Pinole, California.
+He has cited Van Halen, Ramones, the Replacements, and Hüsker Dü as musical influences.
+The first concert he ever attended was Van Halen in 1984.
+After Hillcrest Elementary, Armstrong attended Carquinez Middle School and John Swett High School, both in Crockett, California, and later transferred to Pinole Valley High School in Pinole, California.
 On his 18th birthday, he dropped out to pursue a musical career.